 Meet With Your Broker.
 Share your selection criteria with your broker and identify neighborhoods that might meet your needs.
 Discuss current home values in those areas and any other costs that might be associated with owning a home there, such as homeowner association fees, special taxes, assessments, etc. Review recent sales activity in the area.

 Get Pre-Qualified.
-Meet with a financial planner to create a family budget and establish financial boundaries for the purchase and long term costs of home ownership.
-Then meet with at least three different mortgage lenders to determine the buying power of your budget and to shop for financing that best fits your needs.
-If you’re buying with cash, skip this step.
+Create a family budget and establish financial boundaries for the purchase and long term costs of home ownership.
+Meet with a financial planner if necessary.
+Then contact at least three different mortgage lenders to determine the buying power of your budget and to shop for financing that best fits your needs.
+If you have the resources to buy with cash, skip this step.

 Meet With Your Broker Again and Create A Target List of Properties.
 Refine your search criteria and begin driving neighborhoods to identify homes to add to your target list.
 Submit candidates to your broker regularly so that each can be researched regarding current market value, size, features and the most recent sales activity.